domRiddle/ASF/Low-memory-setup.md

 ```

 To the best of my knowledge I'm not even sure if this option works properly.
 It definitely won't hurt to try though.

+***

+## Recommended optimization

+- Start from simple ASF setup tricks, perhaps you're just using your ASF in a wrong way such as starting the process several times for all of your bots, or keeping all of them active if you need just one or two to autostart.
+- If simple ASF setup tricks didn't help, experiment with `BackgroundGCPeriod`, this brings "the best of both worlds", by not affecting performance nearly at all, while shrinking memory usage in fixed intervals.
+A value such as `10` is sane enough to recommend it, although if you have more strict memory environment then you can go as low as `1` or `2`.
+- If it's still not enough, enable `gcTrimCommitOnLowMemory` configuration knob by setting `COMPlus_gcTrimCommitOnLowMemory` environment variable to `1`.
+- In 99.9% cases you don't want to go further, even if you have strict memory environment.
+At this point we're bringing serious performance degradation by disabling server GC and enabling workstation GC.
+Disable previously enabled `BackgroundGCPeriod` and set `System.GC.Server` to `false`.
+- If despite of that memory usage spikes still above your expectations, re-enable `BackgroundGCPeriod` despite of already using workstation GC.
+- If even that didn't help, as a last resort enable `MinMemoryUsage` `OptimizationMode`.
+It's physically impossible to decrease memory even further, your ASF is already heavily degraded in terms of performance and you depleted all your possibilities, both code-wise and runtime-wise.
+Next step is rewriting ASF into C++ 😆.